On This Page:

 The Groups feature in Moodle allows an instructor to assign students and instructors to one or more groups for either the entire course or for individual activities.
 Students can be in multiple groups at once, allowing the instructor to change the groups based on the activity.
 A few important tips for working with groups:

 - Always wait until Add-drop is over to set up groups in Moodle.
-When students are removed or added to the course on SPIRE, groups membership on Moodle is affected.
+When students are removed or added to the course on SPIRE, group membership on Moodle is affected.

 - Moodle courses automatically create groups based on Class Sections.
 Do not add or remove students from these groups and do not change the group names.
 (Automated group names start with a "~".)

 - For details on working with groups, see An Overview of Managing Groups in Moodle.